Advantages and disadvantages of diesel engine

 1. Higher Upfront Cost

-Vehicles running on diesel engines, particularly those with modern engine designs or features such as turbocharging, have a more expensive entry fee.
-Note that this is due to shifts in supply and factors of demand rather than manufacturing costs, or other associated technology development costs.
-The price of diesel-powered vehicles can be a few thousand dollars more than vehicles running on petrol or gasoline engines.
+Vehicles running on diesel engines tend to be more expensive because of their more complex design.
+Modern diesel engines are even more expensive because of their built-in emission systems.
+The higher cost can also be due to shifts in supply and factors of demand rather than manufacturing costs or other associated technology development costs.
+The price of diesel-powered vehicles is about a few thousand dollars more than vehicles running on petrol or gasoline engines.

 2. More Expensive to Fix

-Another disadvantage of diesel engine is that although it is more durable and reliable than a gasoline engine, failure to keep up with a regular maintenance schedule could lead to mechanical failure.
-Note that the cost of fixing this engine is more expensive due to the fact that it is technologically and mechanically more complicated.
-Furthermore, maintenance costs increase with each service.
+Another disadvantage of a diesel engine is that failure to keep up with a regular maintenance schedule could lead to mechanical failure.
+It is still more durable and reliable than a gasoline engine but this comes with a more frequent upkeep that needs to be followed to the dot.
+The cost of fixing this engine is also more expensive because it is technologically and mechanically more complicated.
+Maintenance costs can also increase with each service because of accumulated wear and tear.

 3. Cold Climate Performance

-Poor performance in frigid weather is another drawback of diesel engine.
-During cold temperature, diesel fuel has the tendency to jell.
-To be more specific, below 40 degrees Fahrenheit, specific hydrocarbons in diesel turn gelatinous.
-Manufacturers or users need to install engine block heaters, glow plugs, or keep the engine running during cold weather.
+Poor performance in frigid weather is another drawback of diesel engines.
+Diesel fuel has the tendency to thicken and form waxy crystals under cold temperatures.
+For example, below 40 degrees Fahrenheit, specific hydrocarbons in diesel turn gelatinous.
+This can clog fuel filters and lines.
+Manufacturers or users need to install engine block heaters or glow plugs, use anti-gelling additives, keep the engine running during cold weather, or use fuel with lower cloud points and pour points.